jalspons/HTTP2-libevent-server/README.md

 1. Build a HTTP2-server
 2. Choose two features introduced with HTTP2 and measure how they improve the HTTP protocol functionalities (HTTP1 vs. HTTP2)

-#### The implementation consists of server and client implementations for testing multiplexing and server push features.
+The implementation consists of server and client implementations for testing multiplexing and server push features.

-### Client uses an implementation of
+The repository also includes some implementations of HTTP1 servers.

 ## Dependencies
 * nghttp2